High Throughput Kinetic Screening for Optimum Therapeutics

-Our Array SPR Platform Changes the Paradigm, Delivering High Throughput Kinetics mAb Screening:
+Our High Throughput SPR Platform Changes the Paradigm, Delivering High Throughput Kinetics mAb Screening:

-- High throughput: Kinetically screen and rank up to 1,152’s of mAbs per day, 384 clones at one time in parallel
+- High throughput: Kinetically screen and rank up to 1,152 mAbs, 384 clones at one time in parallel

 - Low sample usage: Only < 200µl of each interactant required

-- Ease-of-use: Simple sample layouts prevent the need for complex plate maps and multiple aliquots of each reagents
+- Ease-of-use: Simple sample layouts prevent the need for complex plate maps and multiple aliquots of each reagent

 - Rapid data analysis: Powerful software tools enable large data-sets to be rapidly fitted and visualized and automatically validated against several data quality parameters